shubhajitroy123/INNVerS/README.md

 2. The script prepare_instance.sh prepares an instance to be executed.
 3. The script run_instance.sh runs the tool on a given instance and stores the result in a plaintext file.

-The ./run_in_docker/ directory contains a Dockerfile and the corresponding run_in_docker.sh script from vnncomp-2021 repository for docker testing (see the directory README.md for details.)
 For a sanity check of the tool, a run_examples.sh script has been provided that runs an acasxu benchmark as well as two custom benchmarks prepared by the authors.